ITpC/LAppS/benchmark/LAppS-0.8.1-high-load.md

 done
 ```

 Welcome to 2019 RHEL 7.6!
-Honestly, I used renice first time since 2009.
+Honestly, I used the renice command first time since 2009.
 What is worst, - I used it almost unsuccessfully this time.

 I had a problem with scatter-gather  engine of the NICs.
 So I disabled it for some tests, not actually marking this event into the table.